A Tale of Two Cities (musical): Act 2

 Act 2 opens with the storming of the Bastille.
 The Defarges have found the notes left by Dr. Manette in his cell so many years before, but the people of Paris are still unsatisfied after the prison's fall (Everything Stays the Same).

 Darnay is sent to trial because he is a member of the aristocracy.
 At his trial, Madame Defarge reads Dr. Manette's charges against the Marquis St. Evremonde and his brother, who is Charles' father.
 At the end of his journal, Manette condemns them and all their descendants.
 Manette himself makes an impassioned plea to recant this and say that Darnay is nothing like his father and uncle.
 He adds that Darnay's execution would inflict a further burden on him and Lucie who suffered so greatly during his imprisonment.

 Manette's plea is denied and Darnay is sentenced to death.
 (The Tale).

-Lucie is depressed that Darney has left without telling her why.
+Lucie is depressed that Darnay has left without telling her why.
 Sydney at first is tempted to steal her from her husband, but realizes rather that the right thing would be to help Darnay (If Dreams Came True [Reprise]).
 Lucie wishes to die with her husband, but she realizes this may put her daughter in the same position she was in as a child.
 She vows to save both her husband and family yet still questions why Darnay left for France without telling her (Without a Word).

 Sydney makes arrangements with his old acquaintance Barsad to allow him entrance into the prison where Darnay is held (The Bluff).
 Realizing that he cannot simply escape with Darnay, Sydney concocts a plan to save him, and to allow Little Lucie to have her father and a brilliant life ahead (Let Her Be a Child).

 In Darnay's prison, after denying that he loves Lucie, Sydney switches clothes with Darnay and then drugs him, to the surprise of Barsad.
 Barsad delivers the unconscious Charles to Telson's Bank, where his family is waiting.
 Lucie believes it is Sydney who has returned and reads a letter from him which is delivered by Barsad.
 In the letter, he explains he had to do this and that she has meant more to him than anything else in his entire life (The Letter).

 With both sadness for Sydney and joy for the opportunity for her life with Charles, Lucie and her family quickly leaves France.
 Madame Defarge arrives armed and vows to not let any of the Evremonde family escape.
 She and Miss Pross struggle over the pistol and Madame is killed.
 Ernest learns of Madame's death and calls-off the massive hunt for the Evremondes to have the opportunity to mourn his wife (Defarge Goodbye - Lament).